RECAPEM

 👉Antiarrhythmic drug for refractory VF/VT in cardiac arrest: Amiodarone is the initial drug of choice 11.

 👉Double sequential defibrillation for VF/VT in cardiac arrest?
 Although some case reports have shown good outcomes, a 2020 ILCOR systematic review found no evidence to support double sequential defibrillation and recommended against its routine use.
-A recent pilot RCT suggests that changing the direction of defibrillation current by repositioning the pads may be as effective as double sequential defibrillation while avoiding the risks of harm from increased energy and damage to defibrillators.
-On the basis of current evidence, it is not known whether double sequential defibrillation is beneficial 13
+A recent pilot RCT suggests that changing the direction of the defibrillation current by repositioning the pads may be as effective as double sequential defibrillation while avoiding the risks of harm from increased energy and damage to defibrillators.
+Based on current evidence, it is not known whether double sequential defibrillation is beneficial 13

 Unstable patients: In this setting, emergency synchronized cardioversion (after intravenous sedation, whenever possible) is the treatment of choice regardless of the mechanism of the arrhythmia.
 This should be done immediately, before an extensive diagnostic evaluation (figure 6).